Monthly Travel Indicators Summary - October 2024

 Macroeconomic

-• Inflation for the month was 3.3%, declining for the second month in a row.
-The national average retail price for a gallon of gas was $3.73 (flat compared to the previous month).
-The California equivalent price was $5.12 (compared to $5.26 the preceding month).
+- Inflation ticked up slightly in October to 2.6%.
+The national average retail price for a gallon of gas was $3.26 (vs. $3.34 the previous month).
+The California equivalent price was $4.51 (compared to $4.57 the previous month).

-• The University of Michigan tracked U.S. consumer sentiment on the economy to 69.1, down from the 77.2 measurement in April.
+- The University of Michigan tracked U.S. consumer sentiment on the economy to 68.9, on par with the measurement in September.

 Consumer Sentiment

-• Consumer tracking from Future Partners showed that just under a third of American travelers (30%) felt optimistic about their current financial situation relative to a year ago (California residents were more optimistic at 37%).
-However, they are more confident about their future economic situation (46% of the U.S. and 50% of California residents expect more positive).
-These measurements are relatively on par with the previous month’s measurements.
-However, California travel consumers have been feeling more negative relative to earlier in the year.
+- A third of American travelers (33%) felt optimistic about their current financial situation relative to a year ago (California residents were more optimistic at 41%.
+They were more confident about their future economic situation (48% of the U.S. and 52% of California residents expect more positive).

-• American travelers were excited about future travel, with 88% of U.S. travelers (and 90% of California residents) saying they were excited about leisure travel in the next 12 months.
+- American travelers were excited about future travel, with 87% of U.S. travelers (and 91% of California residents) saying they were excited about leisure travel in the next 12 months.
+The figured declined slightly from prior month.

 Lodging

-• Hotel room demand growth in the state for the month was +2% year over year, but room demand was down 5% from 2019 levels.
-Regions with year-over-year growth include San Francisco Bay Area (+5%), North Coast (+5%), San Diego County (+4%), Shasta Cascade (+3%), Gold Country (+2%), and Inland Empire (+1%).
-Looking at the year-to-date figures, room demand for the state has been down 1% year over year and 8% from 2019 through May.
+- Hotel room demand in the state for the month grew 1% year over year.
+Looking at the year-to-date figures, room demand for the state was flat year over year and down 7% from 2019 through October.

 Airlift

-• Eighty million passengers were screened at TSA checkpoints for the month (+8% YOY), a postpandemic high.
-Nearly 10 million travelers were screened at California airports (+5% YOY).
+- Seventy-six million passengers were screened nationally at TSA checkpoints for the month (+1% YOY).
+Nearly 10 million travelers were screened at California airports (+1% YOY).

-• There were 9.7 million non-stop seats to California destinations for the month (flat YOY).
+- There were 10.1 million non-stop domestic seats to California destinations for the month (+4% YOY).

 Executive Summary International